FN-FAL113/FN-FAL-s-Amplifications/README.md

 Addon supports 1.15.x, 1.16.x, 1.17.x and 1.18.x minecraft versions

 ## :bulb: Features
-- **PowerXpansion** - 12 new power generators which integrates with LiteXpansion's items as recipes!
+- **PowerXpansion** - 12 new power generators with holograms (toggle-able) which integrates with LiteXpansion's items as recipes!
-- **Solar Panels** - 8 solar panels that can be configured inside the yml to work at night
+- **Solar Panels** - 8 solar panels for power hungry minds during day only
 - **Material Generators** - Clay, Warped Nylium, Dirt generator and more!
 - **Machineries** - Electric machine downgrader, condenser, compressor, recycler and transformers
 - **Metal Scraps** - Obtain metal scrap from downgrading machines using the electric machine downgrader